theforeman/foreman_discovery/README.md

 appropriately detect and use ruby1.8 even if the system default is 1.9.
 If you have trouble building it, try a ruby1.8-only system.

-Run this in the Foreman app root:
+Run this rake task to create the image:

-    rake discovery:build_image
+    foreman-rake discovery:build_image

-Note: If you are using RHEL6 or clones, make sure you run the above command with the SCL Ruby:

-    scl enable ruby193 "rake discovery:build_image"

 You image will be in ./discovery\_image.
 Run the rake task as root, or with passwordless sudo, as the password prompts may get lost in the ruby->bash forking process.